 Is it okay to mention salary expectations in the cover letter?

 In most cases, it's not appropriate to discuss what salary you want in an internship cover letter.
-The primary focus should be on expressing your qualifications, enthusiasm for the position, and alignment with the company's goals.
+The primary concern should be on expressing your qualifications, enthusiasm for the position, and alignment with the company's goals.
 Salary discussions typically occur during later stages of the hiring process, such as interviews or negotiations.

 Should I include a cover letter if the application doesn't require one?